bwu62/stat240-revamp/docs/datasets.md

 ## Atmospheric CO~2~ + Ocean aciditiy data

+DEPRECATED: turns out joined dataset is completely dominated by the ocean acidity dataset, check by comparing joint data frame with plots of each separately vs time

 For the regression section I thought it would be nice to bring back the atmospheric CO~2~ and ocean aciditiy datasets previously used in a tidyverse cleaning homework.
 There is some seasonality in the scatter plot, but it's not too bad, and the dataset is quite interesting and the right sample size for a first demonstration.
 The linear trend is also quite strong, and it's nice to see this emerge from the combination of these data from two very different sources.

 ### Process data